Module overview

 Syllabus

-This module is concerned with the mechanism of action of several chemotherapeutic agents, targeted at various disease states.
-Topics covered include anticancer agents, anthelmintics, antimalarials, antifungals, antisense oligonucleotides and antiviral compounds.
-The module will emphasise the molecular mechanism of action of drugs in each of these categories.
+This module is concerned with the mechanism of action of several chemotherapeutic agents, targeted at various organisms and disease states.
+Topics covered include anticancer agents, anthelmintics, insecticides, antibacterial and antiviral agents, and cellular drug efflux.
+The module will emphasise the molecular mechanism of action and target site of drugs in each category.

 Learning and Teaching